 You define and store PDF documents on the server using standard OnDemand functions.
 You must define an OnDemand application and application group.
 As part of the application, you must define the indexing parameters used by the PDF indexer to process input files.
 You can automate the indexing and loading of data by using special parameters of the ADDRPTOND (using \STMF for the INPUT parameter) or STRMONOND (using \DIR for the TYPE parameter) commands or the ARSLOAD API program.
-See the Command Reference appendix of the IBM Content Manager OnDemand for iSeries Common Server: Administration Guide for more information on the ADDRPTOND and STRMONOND commands.
-See the API Reference appendix of the IBM Content Manager OnDemand for iSeries Common Server: Administration Guide for more information on the ARSLOAD API program and its parameters.
+See the Command Reference appendix of the IBM Content Manager OnDemand for i5/OS Common Server: Administration Guide for more information on the ADDRPTOND and STRMONOND commands.
+See the API Reference appendix of the IBM Content Manager OnDemand for i5/OS Common Server: Administration Guide for more information Guide for more information on the ADDRPTOND and STRMONOND commands.
+See the API Reference appendix of the IBM Content Manager OnDemand for i5/OS Common Server: Administration Guide for more information and stration Guide for more information and stration Guide for more information and the program and its parameters.